engineer-man/emkc/readme.md

 #### Install Instructions
+Docker is the preferred (and only supported) way to work with EMKC in development.
+EMKC is known to work on all Linux/macOS machines and Windows machines running either WSL or natively with Windows 10 Pro.
 - `git clone https://github.com/engineer-man/emkc`
 - `cd emkc`
 - `./emkc init`
 - `./emkc start`

-You can access the local version of the site at http://127.0.0.1:2005/
+Once started, you can access the local version of the site at http://127.0.0.1:2005.

 #### Local Config
-There are three files needed to configure the application.
+There are two files needed to configure the application.
 Make sure to modify these with your own values.
 If these files are not present, navigate to the project root and run `./emkc init`.
 - App: `platform/config/local.js`
 - DB Migrations: `platform/migrations/config.json`